killer views of the Prescott basin

 On February 26, 1885, John Samuel Armstrong introduced House Bill 164, "An Act to Establish a Normal School in the Territory of Arizona."
 The measure passed the 13th legislative assembly and was signed by Governor F.A.
-Tritle on March 12, 1885, thereby establishing what are known today as Arizona State University, Tempe, and Northern Arizona University, Flagstaff.
+Tritle on March 12, 1885, thereby establishing what is known today as Arizona State University, Tempe, and Northern Arizona University, Flagstaff.

 This hike up trail 65 gives you the best views of Yavapai county and the adjacent countryside.
-Getting to the trailhead brings you through some of the best forest in the area.
+Getting to the trailhead brings you through some of the best forests in the area.
 Ponderosa, Aspen, and all of the upper elevation fir trees can be found in the same area.

 At one time this used to be the most active mining area around.
 Panning at the Hassayampa, to hard rock mining at the Davis Dunkirk Mine.

-You can also mountainbike this whole route.
+You can also mountain bike this whole route.
 I find this really helpful in covering miles when you only have a short day to explore.
-Plenty of side trails and 360 degree views.
+Plenty of side trails and 360-degree views.
 Heck, you can see all the way to Salome.

 On really cold days, you can see mirages on the horizon to the north.

 Also, this trail is used by local horse people quite a bit.
 Please be courteous and give right away to them.
-There are mountain lions, bears, deer and elk on the mountain, be aware, be cautious.
+There are mountain lions, bears, deer, and elk on the mountain, be aware, be cautious.

 If you have time in the future for a big loop hike, one can create a variety of connection trails to ponder.
 I am sure this will be one of your favorite hiking destinations.